CEWilkie/FYPythonWorkshop_27.11.2024/Guides/A Guide To Classes.md

 amount of parameters, the only required one being self.
 The function can then be used to assign values to the object data (in this case `name` and `numbers`) on object creation.

+Typically, this would be referred to as a constructor, as it "constructs" the object of the class.
+This name is much more universal across languages than `__init__()`, and it would be good to make note of it.

 some classes may not take any parameters for object creation, and hence only the following is required: